 You can also expect a completely new version coming out soon!
-As I'm writing this, I'm hoping to launch it with this article, but I might be a bit ambitious there.
+As I write this, I'm hoping to launch it with this article, but I might be a bit ambitious there.

-Furthermore, I hope to have some cool engagement and collaborative works with other amazing people.
+Furthermore, I hope to have fantastic engagement and collaborative work with other amazing people.

 (Image by James Clear - Atomic Habits)

-Even if we grow 1% a day, we are unstoppable in our growth.
+Even if we grow 1% daily, we are unstoppable in our growth.

 Writing every day has changed my life in many ways:

-- It landed me an amazing job at daily.dev
+- It landed me an amazing job daily.dev

 - made me grow by at least 1% every day